samvera-labs/hyrax-hirmeos/README.md

 # Hyrax::Hirmeos

-`Hyrax::Hirmeos` is responsible for sending Hyrax works and files (along with their unique identifiers) to OPERAS/HIRMEOS so that we can collect Alt-metrics for them.
+`Hyrax::Hirmeos` is responsible for sending Hyrax works and files (along with their unique identifiers) to OPERAS/HIRMEOS so that Alt-metrics can be collected.
 Metrics are a traditional way to measure popularity of publications in the scientific community (i.e. how many time a paper has been cited).

 ## Usage